Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Motivating Examples: Exploring Five Cases of End-of-Chain Libraries

-Some packages don't necessitate updates and unlike the previous example, may appear inactive; we call these `classical' packages.
-The package \texttt{imurmurhash}\footnote{\url{https://github.com/jensyt/imurmurhash-js}} is an implementation of the MurmurHash3 hashing algorithm, last updated 11 years ago, with a single maintainer.
-Despite these factors, it still has 23.6 million users.
-There is only a single, closed issue concerning a false positive virus detection~\cite{imurmurhash_issue}; however, the maintainer still appears responsive.
+The \texttt{imurmurhash}\footnote{\url{https://github.com/jensyt/imurmurhash-js}} package is an interesting case; an implementation of the MurmurHash3 hashing algorithm, last updated 11 years ago, with a single maintainer.
+Despite these factors, it still has 23.6 million users and an active maintainer.
+Due to the nature of the library - an implementation of an algorithm to a specification - there is little need for the kinds of updates other libraries require, especially with no dependencies to update.
+In some sense, these libraries may be 'classical'.

-One user in the issue suggests that based on the age of the package, and that the virus detection issue continues to exist, people should no longer use it in favour of more active packages.